jeremy-sylvis/OpenCv.FeatureDetection/README.md

 The primary benefit of UMat is that wherever possible (and, in theory, _sensible_) OpenCV will opt for an OpenCL-accelerated execution route.
 Understand that GPU-accelerated OpenCL contexts can be _incredibly_ expensive to set up.
 For some cases, e.g. Feature2DToolbox.DrawKeypoints, the UMat variant ("accelerated") will run orders of magnitude slower than the Mat variant.

 In practice, I've only observed gains from use of UMat with GPU-accelerated feature detection algorithms (e.g. AKAZE) and nowhere else in this codebase.

+### Feature Detection Algorithms
+#### AKAZE
+Results for AKAZE are generally very good - important features are detected without unimportant features - but, even with GPU offload, execution time is high.
+This is not likely to be useful for high-performance scenarios (e.g. real-time) without dedicated hardware for processing offload.